2

 Qualifications

-• Must complete all required crisis line trainings (minimum 100 hours) upon hire (see Training Section below).
+• Must complete all required crisis line trainings (minimum 100 hours) upon hire (see Training section below).

-• Must be able to pass a background check.
+• Must be at least 18 years of age and able to pass a background check.

 • American Sign Language (ASL) fluency is preferred but not required.

-• Access to reliable internet and a desktop or laptop computer that can both utilize Zoom and a web browser simultaneously (Google Chrome recommended).
+• Access to reliable internet and a desktop or laptop computer that can utilize Zoom and a web browser simultaneously (Google Chrome recommended).

 Compensation